Students who want to take this course need to be admitted to the Criminal Justice master’s program

 can identify and describe the public role criminal justice scholars play in both the public and political debate and are able to give substance to this role by explaining criminal justice issues orally and in writing by using scientific findings and results combined with legal reasoning and argumentation.

-The course consists of six interactive two-hour lectures, during which specific aspects of the literature will be further elaborated upon.
+- The course consists of five interactive two-hour lectures, during which specific aspects of the literature will be further elaborated upon.

-This course comprises four mandatory two-hour seminars, in addition to the six lectures mentioned above.
+This course comprises five mandatory two-hour seminars, in addition to the five lectures mentioned above.

-During the seminars, the leitmotiv will be the public role of the criminologist/criminal justice expert as a key factor and a major player in the public and political debate on public order, crime and safety and consequently also in the complex agenda setting and legislative stage.
-Using various forms of social media, the students will practice writing scientific op-eds in which they are challenged to apply the acquired theoretical legal-sociological and criminological knowledge to case studies about various concrete security governance dilemmas.
-In addition to these four written assignments, students will have to present one of their assignments more elaborately.
+During the seminars, the leitmotiv will be the public role of the criminologist/criminal justice expert as a key factor and a major player in the public and political debate on public order, crime and safety and consequently also in the complex agenda setting and legislative stage. you will practice writing scientific op-eds (blogs) in which you are challenged to apply the acquired theoretical legal-sociological and criminological knowledge to case studies about various concrete security governance dilemmas.
+In addition to these four written assignments, students will have to orally present one of their assignments more elaborately.

 Students will have to present their assignments – both orally and written – in such a way that their findings and argumentation are accessible for a more general audience of both citizens and politicians.

-Weekly office hours during which the students can talk to the course coordinator about the study material, the blogs, etc. The office hours are not mandatory and students should send an email to the secretarial office (firstname.lastname@example.org) at least one day (24 hours) prior in order to announce their wish to come to the office hours.
-Such requests should always include a short description of the reason.
+- Weekly office hours during which the students can talk to the course coordinator about the study material, the blogs, etc. The office hours are not mandatory and students should send an email to the secretarial office (email@example.com) at least one day (24 hours) prior in order to announce their wish to come to the office hours.
+Such requests should always include a short description of the reason for wanting to meet.

 Examination & grading requirements